shodown96/xodocs/README.md

 ## ✅ The Solution: Xodocs

-Xodocs solves this by providing a **clean, code-first documentation experience** for Zod + Express applications.
+Xodocs solves this by providing a **clean, code-first documentation experience** for Express applications.

 ✨ **Key features:**